 Thai Massage Mat

 If you're looking for a compact solution that rolls up for easy storage, a Thai massage mat checks both boxes.
-They're available in two mattress sizes, full or twin.
-Most styles are around 3.5-inches.
+They're available in two mattress sizes—full or twin.
+Most styles are around 3.5 inches thick.

-But be warned, you may not want a Thai mat filled with Kapok fibers in your home.
+But be warned: You may want to avoid Thai mats filled with Kapok fibers.
 While the organic material is considered a cushy substitute for goose down, it's highly flammable.Continue to 7 of 9 below.

 07 of 09